sbseltzer/jasperfy/README.md

 The Makefile you see only exists to add commands that streamline that process on Windows.
 You're welcome to use whatever you like.

 If you want to use that Makefile, you'll need to modify your environment and install some programs.
 On Windows I use Git Bash for scripting and Visual Studio 2015 for its compiler.
 This Makefile assumes you are using a Visual Studio 2015 project config and have Git Bash, GNU Make, and MSBuild in your path.
+It also assumes the project name is `Game`.
+If you modify the premake file to change that name, you'll also need to modify the Makefile before you can use it.